28 Downstream clusters #

 management cluster

-:kubectl apply -f os-update-gitrepo.yaml
+:kubectl apply -f os-upgrade-gitrepo.yaml

 View the created GitRepo resource under the